Formula For Speed Of Electron

 1. Electrons in Atoms:

 For electrons bound within atoms, we don't talk about a precise speed.
-Instead, we describe their state using quantum numbers.
+And instead, we describe their state using quantum numbers.
+That said, there isn't a single, definitive "speed" for an electron in an atom.
 These numbers specify the electron's energy level, orbital angular momentum, and magnetic quantum number.
 The electron's probability distribution within an orbital can be calculated, and from this, we can determine the most probable speed or range of speeds.
-However, there isn't a single, definitive "speed" for an electron in an atom.
 The uncertainty principle prevents us from knowing both its position and momentum precisely.

 2. Electrons in a Conductor: